 “When we planned the event as a glimmer of something we should do and [when we] picked a date and a time, Russia had not yet invaded Ukraine, so conditions were changing rapidly as the event approached,” Henry said.
 “We had thought about possibly postponing it … but we also felt it was hugely important for people to understand that as much as we would differentiate between American government policies and American citizens, we differentiate between the Russian people and the Russian government—and we all have a deep attachment to the wellbeing of people in this region.”

 The speakers first provided political, historical and social background on the Russian government’s motivations for invading Ukraine and examined the situation on the ground.
 For the last hour of the event, students posed a wide range of questions touching on the role of media sources, economic sanctions and international governing bodies, among other facets of the ongoing conflict.

-Herrlinger cited the 2014 invasion of Crimea, along with ideology from Russia’s Orthodox Church and Soviet past, as major influences in the motivation for the invasion.
+Herrlinger cited the 2014 invasion of Crimea, along with ideology from Russia’s Orthodox Church and Soviet past, as major influences in the invasion of Ukraine.

 “We still live under a lot of Cold War assumptions, and I think that anybody who knows Russia knows that since the fall of the Soviet Union, we’ve moved very little in the West towards Russia in a constructive way,” Herrlinger said.
 “I think our ability to respond effectively has been hampered by that.”

 Above all, the speakers emphasized the current dangers that Ukrainians face at home while expressing a collective shock that ongoing tensions in the region escalated into a full-scale land war.

 Students and faculty alike underlined the importance of continued education and awareness during this time of crisis.
 Radu Stochita ’22 attended Friday’s talk and called on students to engage in active citizenship in support of the Ukrainian people.